jmwohl/Openframe-OF/README.md

 ### How it works

 It's really simple.
-Since openFrameworks compiles to an executable, we just need to download the file, make sure it's executable, and execute it.
+Since openFrameworks compiles to an executable, we just need to download the file, make sure it's executable, and run it.
 The important thing that this extension does is install the openFrameworks dependencies.

-### Potential issue?
+### Potential issues?

-I'm not totally sure how OF addons will work.
+I'm not totally sure how OFX addons will work.
 I think some addons include dependencies, while others might require additional dependencies to be installed on the Pi.
 This will take some testing and some input from someone more familiar with openFrameworks than myself.

 --